ioccc-src/winner/next/rules.md

 Legal abuse of the rules is somewhat encouraged.
 An entry that, in the opinion of the judges, violates the rules will be disqualified.
-Entries that attempt to abuse the rules must try to justify why their rule abuse is legal in the remarks file.
+Entries that attempt to abuse the rules **MUST** try to justify why their rule abuse is legal, in the remarks file.

 ## Rule 13